uhlig-it/ansible-role-simple-systemd-service/README.md

 # `simple_systemd_service`

-An Ansible collection for deploying a simple binary that runs as a systemd service; either as long-running job or invoked by an accompanying systemd timer.
+Ansible role for deploying a simple binary that runs as a systemd service; either as long-running job or invoked by an accompanying systemd timer.

 # Variables